Alabama Road Trip No. 6

 Getting Around

-The Blue Line Dart Trolley runs north and south on 20th Street downtown with a turnaround at Cobb Lane on the south end and the Birmingham Civic Center on the north end.
+If you'd like transportation that requires a little less zip on your part, The Blue Line Dart Trolley runs north and south on 20th Street downtown with a turnaround at Cobb Lane on the south end and the Birmingham-Jefferson Convention Complex on the north end.
 The cost is only a quarter.
 There are also two other trolley circle routes, a red and green line, that operate in downtown Birmingham.
 Go to the Greater Birmingham Convention and Visitors Bureau for complete tourist information (2200 9th Ave.
 N.; 205-458-8000).

 The Birmingham Parking Authority (205-254-2330) operates 10 parking garages downtown and two surface lots.
 There is also metered street parking.